j-max/CPS_GradRate_Analysis/README.md

 I supplimented the Data Portal data with mean incomes associated with each school's zipcode.
 I used Selenium to scrape income data from the [census]( https://factfinder.census.gov).
 The code for the scrape can be found in the Jupyter notebook found in the [data](./data) folder.

 ![hs_map_by_network](image_files/hs_network_map.svg)

+>> The map above shows the Chicago Public Schools colored by network.
+The size of the dots represent the size of the student body.
 --
 # Feature Engineering